Out & About

 Well where do we start ?

+Breckland has one of the most distinctive landscapes in the UK and boasts its best overall climate with low rainfall and hot summers.
 Whether it is the beautiful Norfolk coastline, nature reserves, museums, wildlife parks, ruins, historic houses, quaint villages, busy towns, gardens, forests, walks or cycling routes, you can be sure there is plenty to see and do.

 The Hall was built in 1482.
 The magnificent Tudor Gatehouse rises 80ft from the moat.
 Embroidery by Mary Queen of Scots is on display in the house whose rooms demonstrate the development of interior styles.
 House and moat are surrounded by lawns, fine trees and colourful borders.